|

 Stable Prediction with Model Misspecification and Agnostic Distribution Shift

-K. Kuang, R. Xiong, P. Cui, S. Athey, and B. Li
+K. Kuang, R. Xiong, P. Cui, S. Athey, B. Li

 AAAI 2020